open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 {{< expand "Show answer">}}
 When I was looking at data representations for human respiration data, most of them assumed a standard data interval like five milliseconds or ten milliseconds.
 They assume everything comes that way.
 Of course, that has advantages because you can do an FFT on the data and various other things.
 But it's not advantageous at the time you're collecting the data if you're using a microcontroller, although it may vary.
 The technique may very well have been invented 100 times, but no one has taken the time to produce an international standard for it.

-(FIXME)(Moritz answers unrelated to topic but nessessary for further answer of robert :  I mean, I have no idea about respirator data.
-For me, it's just like observation data from fish specifically.
-They communicate with electrical signals, and we record them.
-(Right.)
-But I would definitely be interested in thinking about this problem.)

 Robert Read
 I will make a brief digression about a related problem.
 The interest in the problem of making open-source mechanical ventilators has been falling off in a straight line since March 2020.
 Because people  don't care anymore.
 They think COVID-19 is over, although the mechanical ventilation crisis in the wealthy nations has disappeared.
 But it's still a problem in low and middle income countries to some extent.
 One team had their own data standard that was different from mine.
 I wrote an adapter for my data standard into their data standard.
 With this adapter, they could download my data without a software change and display it using their equipment.
 That's an example.
 If you want to estabilsh a standard, you're going to have to address how you transfer data in and out of those things.
 The best way to solve it is socially by accepting a standard data format that has been agreed upon by some kind of consortium or standards body.